NathanGibbs3/Net-Abuse-Utils/README.md

 ASN/network info, reverse dns, and DNSBL listing status.
 Functions which take an IP accept either IPv6 or IPv4 IPs unless indicated otherwise.

-# NAME

-Net::Abuse::Utils - Routines useful for processing network abuse

-# VERSION

-version 0.23

 # CONFIGURATION

 There is a `@RESOLVERS` package variable you can use to specify name servers different than the systems nameservers for queries from this module.
 If you intend to use Google's nameservers here, please see [This issue on GitHub for a note of caution](https://github.com/mikegrb/Net-Abuse-Utils/issues/9#issuecomment-24387435).

 # FUNCTIONS